Aemony/IGDB/README.md

 # IGDB PowerShell Module

 This is a PowerShell module for interfacing with the IGDB API and its endpoints.
-Refer to https://api-docs.igdb.com/ for the specifics of the API itself.
+Refer to the [IGDB API docs](https://api-docs.igdb.com/) for the specifics of the API itself.

 The module was created to assist me in performing various tasks for the [PCGamingWiki](https://www.pcgamingwiki.com/) (PCGW) community project.

 ## Installation

+0. An Twitch Account with a registered developer application is required to connect to the API, see the [Account Creation](https://api-docs.igdb.com/#account-creation) chapter over on the IGDB API docs.

 1. Download or clone the repository to a local folder called `IGDB`.